dae1819/Kuramoto-Reconstruction/README.md

 # Kuramoto-Reconstruction
-Work developed by Daniel Ezaz and Bilgesu Aydın (MSci students at Imperial College London) supervised by Prof. Kim Christensen (Imperial) & Dr. Giovanni Petri (CENTAI)
+Work developed by Daniel Ezaz and Bilgesu Aydın (MSci students at Imperial College London) and supervised by Prof. Kim Christensen (Imperial) & Dr. Giovanni Petri (CENTAI)

 Reconstructing network and group interactions from nodal data of oscillators